Grey imperial pigeon: Habitat and conservation status

 Its natural habitats at tropical moist lowland and primary and secondary forest and cultivated areas with trees.
 Little is known about its movements.
 It is reportedly resident on some northern Bornean islands, but certainly moves between Philippine islands, and varied in abundance from 1995 to 1997 on Karakelang, Indonesia.
 Like other small-island specialists, it presumably wanders in search of food.

-The IUCN Red List has assessed this bird as vulnerable with the population estimated at 2,500 to 10,000 mature individuals.
+The IUCN Red List has assessed this bird as Near Threatened with the population estimated at 7,500 to 26,500 mature individuals as of 2025.
 Its main threat is habitat destruction through both legal and Illegal logging, conversion into farmland and urban development for tourism.
 Its large size makes it a target of hunters both for food and as a pet.

 It occurs in a few protected areas like the Turtle Islands National Park, Tunku Abdul Rahman National Park, Maratuas and Pulau Mantanani Bird Sanctuary and Rasa Island where it benefits from the protection of the Philippine cockatoo.

 Conservation actions proposed are survey in suitable habitat in order to calculate density estimates, better understand movements and ecology and calculate remaining habitat to refine the population estimate.
 Propose sites/islands supporting key populations for establishment as strict protected areas.
-Eradicate macaques and black rats from protected islands.Devise and initiate conservation awareness campaigns to control hunting and curb deforestation on key islands.
+Eradicate macaques and black rats from protected islands.
+Devise and initiate conservation awareness campaigns to control hunting and curb deforestation on key islands.
 Seek ban on trade in Imperial pigeons.
 Review taxonomic status of two subspecies (pickeringii and langhornei).